Nevermore520/NeuronTools/Example/README.md

 ![alt tag](https://github.com/Nevermore520/NeuronTools/blob/master/Example/persistent%20diagrams/persistent_diagram_T3.png)

 # Vectorized Persistent Diagrams
 Below are plots of vectorized persistent diagrams.
-The green line in each plot represents vectorized persistent diagram of Tree 1 and red one represent that of Tree 2 and Tree 3 in each plot.
-Note that the vectors from Tree 1 and Tree 3 are closer to each other than that of Tree 1 and Tree2.
+The green line in each plot represents vectorized persistent diagram of Tree 1.
+The red line represents that vectorized persistent diagrams of Tree 2 and Tree 3 in each plot.
+Note that the vectors from Tree 1 and Tree 3 are closer to each other than that of Tree 1 and Tree 2.
 <p align="center">
   <b>Vectorized Persistent Diagrams of Neuron Tree 1 and Tree 2</b><br>
 </p>